p>If you are arriving at JR Shinjuku Station and wondering which exit to take, here is the short answer:

 - Miraina Tower area

 If you are catching a highway bus, do not leave this route until the last minute.
-Shinjuku Station crowds can slow you down, and Busta Shinjuku has multiple floors for ticket counters, waiting areas, and bus boarding.
+Shinjuku Station crowds can slow you down, and Busta Shinjuku has separate areas for ticketing, waiting, arrivals, and departures.
+Check your bus company’s boarding information and allow extra time.

-Should You Use Another Station Instead of JR Shinjuku?
+Should You Use a Different Station Instead of JR Shinjuku?

 Sometimes the easiest way to handle Shinjuku is not to cross the whole station.
 Depending on where you are coming from, a nearby subway or private railway station may put you closer to your destination.